dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 MIL is implemented in Haskell.
-There is a parser which given a program text produces a source version of the abstract-syntax tree (AST) and a type checker which given a source of version of the AST produces a typed (type annotated) version of it.
-There is also a lint checker, which given an already typed AST verifies that it is well-typed.
+There is a parser which given a program text produces a source version of the abstract-syntax tree (AST) and a type checker which given a source version of the AST produces a type annotated version of it.
+There is also a lint checker, which given an already type annotated AST verifies that it is well-typed.
 This is really useful as a tool to check that subsequent program transformations maintain its type correctness.

-As it was mentioned above, we draw a distinction between the source AST and the typed AST.
-The source version looks more like what a user (or rather, a compiler generated) entered as a program.
-The typed version contains more information, meaning some syntax nodes are more refined and are annotated with types.
+As it was mentioned above, we draw a distinction between the source AST and the type annotated AST.
+The source version looks more like what a user entered (or rather, a compiler generated) as a program.
+It is still explicitly typed, meaning, for example, that functions have type signatures and variable binders have types specified.
+The type annotated version contains more information: some syntax nodes are more refined and are annotated with types.

-{>> Why do you call it the typed AST?
-The source AST is also typed, right?
-Perhaps there is a better name. <<}

 The biggest different between the two is in representations of types.
 The source representation produced a the parser is captured in the `SrcType` data